 Surgery has been proven to be the most effective treatment for Peyronie’s Disease, but it is not risk free and should be considered carefully by those with severe curvature only.
 Doctors recommend waiting at least 12 months before considering surgery, as in some men the condition improves without treatment.
 It is important to realise that surgery won’t be able to change the penis back to how it looked and felt before Peyronie’s disease but it straighten out curvature.

 - Plication or Tunical shortening – this is suitable for those with a curvature of less than 60 degrees and involves stitching closer together a section of the longer part of the penis cancelling out the curve.
 The effect can be that the penis is a little shorter than it was before.

-- Skin grafting or Tunical lengthening – removing or cutting away the plaque and grafting normal skin tissue to straighten the penis.
+- (Skin) grafting or Tunical lengthening – removing or cutting away the plaque and grafting normal skin or other types of tissue to straighten the penis and fill in the space left by removing the plaque.
 This is often used where the curve in the penis is quite severe usually over 60 degrees but is not advised for men who have had previous problems with erectile function.

 - Prosthetic techniques – implanting a device to straighten the penis.
 This process is most likely to be used for men who complete erectile dysfunction and is a non-reversible procedure.